AI Workshop: learn to build apps with AI →

 res.download('./file.pdf', 'user-facing-filename.pdf')

-This method provides a callback function which you can use to execute code once the file has been sent:
+This method accepts a callback function that runs after the file has been sent:

 res.download('./file.pdf', 'user-facing-filename.pdf', (err) => {